EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

 ### A short but compelling version of a cover letter

-Since you will be sending between 10 - 20 job applications a week, writing cover letters can become boring and tiresome.
-In this exercise, we will walk you through a shorter version than your initial one, with only two “central” paragraphs you will need to edit for each application.
+Since you will be sending between 10-20 job applications a week, writing cover letters can become boring and tiresome.
+In this exercise we will walk you through a shorter version than your initial one, with only two “central” paragraphs you will need to edit for each application.
 We also share with you sample phrases for the introductory and closing paragraphs.

-Many of you have asked our coaches for a cover letter template, but using a pre-designed format beats the purpose of this document.
-You are a unique human being and software developer, and each job has different requirements.
-Thus, there is no general and automated way of “connecting the dots.”
-Nevertheless, you can use the cover letter you create in this exercise as a “skeleton” and only edit phrases that refer to the specific job and company.
+Many of you have asked our coaches for a cover letter template, but using a pre-designed format defeats the purpose of this document.
+You are a unique human being and software developer and each job has different requirements.
+Thus there is no general and automated way of “connecting the dots.”
+Nevertheless you can use the cover letter you create in this exercise as a “skeleton” and only edit phrases that refer to the specific job and company.

 ## Project setup